Everything you need to do to migrate from Paddle Classic to Paddle Billing.

 6. Migrate Classic subscription data to Billing

 Now you're running through Paddle Billing, request a migration to port your Paddle Classic subscriptions and customers to Paddle Billing.
-The aim of migration is to move all of your subscriptions to Paddle Billing, so you can turn off your Paddle Classic integration.
+The aim of migration is to move all your subscriptions to Paddle Billing, so you can turn off your Paddle Classic integration.

 Handle imported entities